iqquee/fs-cache/README.md

 }
 ```
 - ### FromJsonFile()
 FromJsonFile is a method available in Insert().
-It adds record(s) into the storage from a json file
+It adds record(s) into the storage from a JSON file
 ```go
 fs := fscache.New()